thephpleague/csv/docs/9.0/reader/record-mapping.md

 $csv = Reader::createFromString($document);
 $csv->setHeaderOffset(0);
 $serializer = new Serializer(Weather::class, $csv->header());

+foreach ($csv as $record) {
+   $weather = $serializer->deserialize($record);
+}

+//or

 foreach ($serializer->deserializeAll($csv) as $weather) {
     // each $weather entry will be an instance of the Weather class;
 }
 ```

+<p class="notice">The code above is similar to using <code>TabularDataReader::getObjects</code> method.</p>

 ## Defining the mapping rules

-By default, the deserialization engine will convert public properties using their name.
-In other words,
+By default, the deserialization engine will automatically convert public properties using their name.
-if there is a class property, which name is the same as a column name, the column value will be assigned
+In other words, if there is a public class property, which name is the same as a record key,
-to this property.
-The appropriate type used for the record cell value is a `string` or `null` and
+the record value will be assigned to that property.
+The record value **MUST BE** a
-the object public properties ares typed with
+`string` or `null` and the object public properties **MUST BE** typed with one of
+the following type:

 - a scalar type (`string`, `int`, `float`, `bool`)
 - any `Enum` object (backed or not)
-- `DateTime`, `DateTimeImmuntable` or any class that extends those two classes.
+- `DateTimeInterface` implementing class.
 - an `array`

-the `nullable` aspect of the property is also handled.
+the `nullable` aspect of the property is also automatically handled.

-To fine tune the conversion you are require to use the `Cell` attribute.
-This attribute will
+To improve the conversion you can use the `Cell` attribute.
+This attribute will override
-override the automatic resolution and enable fine-tuning type casting on the property level.
+the automatic resolution and enable fine-tuning type casting on the property level.

 The `Cell` attribute can be used on class properties and methods regardless of their visibility.
 The attribute can take up to three (3) arguments which are all optional:

-- The `offset` argument tells the engine which cell to use via its numeric or name offset.
-If not present
-the property name or the name of the first argument of the `setter` method will be used.
-In such case,
-you are required to specify the property names information.
+- The `offset` argument tells the engine which record key to use via its numeric or name offset.
+If not present the property name or the name of the first argument of the `setter` method will be used.
+In such case, you are required to specify the property names information.
-- The `cast` argument which accept the name of a class implementing the `TypeCasting` interface and responsible
-for type casting the cell value.
+- The `cast` argument which accept the name of a class implementing the `TypeCasting` interface and responsible for type casting the record value.
-- The `castArguments` which enable controlling typecasting by providing extra arguments to the `TypeCasting` class constructor
+- The `castArguments` argument enables controlling typecasting by providing extra arguments to the `TypeCasting` class constructor.
+The argument expects an associative array and relies on named arguments to inject its value to the `TypeCasting` implementing class constructor.

+<p class="message-warning">The <code>propertyType</code> key can not be used with the <code>castArguments</code> as it is reserved argument used by the <code>TypeCasting</code> class.</p>

-In any cases, if type casting fails, an exception will be thrown.
+In any case, if type casting fails, an exception will be thrown.

 Here's an example of how the attribute could be used: